About

 Hello!
 I’m Milad Mesbahi.

-I’m a Master’s student in Robotics at the University of Pennsylvania (Class of 2026), with a B.S. in Mechanical Engineering from UCLA.
-I’m currently seeking PhD positions for Fall 2026, which will hopefully allow me to further explore the beautiful intersection of control theory, machine learning, and optimization.
+I’m a M.S. student in Robotics at the University of Pennsylvania (Class of 2026), with a B.S. in Mechanical Engineering from UCLA.
+I’m in the midst of applying for PhD positions starting Fall 2026, with a desired focus at the intersection of control theory, machine learning, and optimization within the context of robot learning and autonomous systems.

 Research Interests

-• How can systems and agents learn, adapt, and stay reliable in unpredictable environments?
+• How can we design intelligent systems to remain reliable in unstructured, dynamic environments?

-Through doctoral research, these are the kind of high-level questions I would love to solve.
+Through doctoral research, these are the kind of high-level questions I hope to address.

 Philosophy

-My overarching mission with my life is to serve Earth and empower the communities that sustain it.
-As both an aspiring researcher, future entreprenuer, and young adult, success in my life will be defined by the purpose and integrity of my work, the strength and depth of my relationships, and my ability to help build a better and more sustainable world.
+The technologies we create should first and foremost serve the planet and the people who depend on it.
+As both a researcher and human being, success in my life will be measured by the purpose and integrity of my work, the strength and depth of my relationships, and my capacity to help build a more just and sustainable world.